 – By Jackie Cushman

-Our annual fundraiser, Our House, Our Dreams Gala, will be held on Saturday, February 4, 2017 at the Atlanta History Center.
+Our annual fundraiser, Cocktails, Confetti & Cake, celebrating 30 years of Our House, honoring Stephanie Blank, will be held on Saturday, February 10, 2018 at the Atlanta History Center.
 The night will include a silent and live auction, a wall of wine and live entertainment.
 We had a great turnout last year and hope you will join us again for this memorable evening.